Auto-Actions/HyperAgent/README.md

 - From the homepage of the new repository, switch to Action tab to manually set action through `set up a workflow yourself →`

+## Action Workflow

 ![Setup action](profile/assets/create_action_script.png)

-- This is the first version of action script.
+- This is a simple version of action script.

 ```yaml
 name: Auto Initialization